tesselo/tesselate/README.md

      'breaks': 0,
      'color_palette': 'RdYlGn',
 }
-# This will create a new object and return it (including the new pk).
+# This will create a new object and return it (including the new id).
 ts.formula(data=formula_data)
 ```